New Musical Maze Down on the (Adventure) Farm, Staffordshire,UK

 From Easter visitors have been able to explore the brand new interactive and accessible ‘musical maze’.
 Young children and their families will have fun navigating through the maze to discover the 6 hidden musical instruments one at a time.
 What a great way to learn the wonders of music making in the great outdoors!

-Asked why they chose to create a musical maze at the farm, a spokeperson told us "As part of continual investment in the Adventure Farm, we wanted to add a new activity to our outdoor play area that improved to the visitor experience.
+Asked why they chose to create a musical maze at the farm, Ivor Robinson, who runs the farm with his brother, Tom, told us "As part of continual investment in the Adventure Farm, we wanted to add a new activity to our outdoor play area that improved to the visitor experience.
 It was important to create unique attraction that was accessible to children (and adults) of all ages and abilities."

 The farm ordered a Rainbow Trio Ensemble comprised of Large Babel Drum, Rainbow Sambas and Tubular Bells.
 They topped this up with a Duo Cupla, Akadinda and Pentatonic Symphony.
 "We chose a range of instruments that created different sounds and were made of different materials to add variety to the Musical Maze experience."

 Feedback has already been very positive "Feedback has been fantastic with families telling us how much they enjoyed the maze with their children.
 It has also inspired families to visit the Adventure Farm to come and try them out!".

 About National Forest Adventure Farm National Forest Adventure Farm is located on Postern House Farm.
 Farmed by the Robinson family, it is a typical East Staffordshire family farm of just over 500 acres (202 hectares) It is a ‘mixed’ unit, which means that both arable and livestock farming are practiced on the farm.
 In 2002 the farm successfully entered a 67acre (27 hectare) block of land into the National Forest.